dotnet/runtime/docs/design/features/byreflike-generics.md

 - `stsfld` / `ldsfld` &ndash; Type fields of a ByRefLike parameter cannot be marked `static`.
 - `newarr` / `stelem` / `ldelem` / `ldelema` &ndash; Arrays are not able to contain ByRefLike types.
     - `newobj` &ndash; For multi-dimensional array construction.
-- `constrained.callvirt` &ndash; This IL sequence must resolve to a method implemented on `object`, or a default interface method.
+- `constrained.callvirt` &ndash; If this IL sequence resolves to a method implemented on `object` or default interface method, an error will occur during the attempt to box the instance.

 If any of the above instructions are attempted to be used with a ByRefLike type, the runtime will throw an `InvalidProgramException`.